A fatal fungal disease of ash trees

 - In garden situations, you can help to slow the spread of the disease by collecting up and burning (where permitted), burying or composting the fallen leaves - this breaks the fungus's life cycle

 - Further advice for woodland owners and managers is available in the Forestry Commission's Operation Note 46: Managing ash in woodlands in light of ash dieback

 My trees are fine but I would still like to help, what can I do?

 - Be vigilant - ash dieback is now present across most of Sussex but any new cases should be reported to the Forestry Commission.
 Their Pest Alert Factsheet summarises and illustrates the main symptoms to look out for

 - Buy with care - only buy plants from reputable suppliers

 - Be diligent - practice good plant hygiene and biosecurity in your own gardens and woodlands to prevent the accidental spread of plant diseases.
 The Forestry Commission has produced posters that can be put up in woodlands to let people know if Chalara-infected trees have been found there

-- Keep up to date - check the Forestry Commission website regularly for updates on ash dieback
+- Keep up to date - check the Forest Research website regularly for updates on ash dieback